-Lawyers for America offers Hastings students an academic year of practical experience as part of their legal education, coupled with one year of post-graduate employment that will greatly enhance their competitiveness in the post-fellowship job market.
+Lawyers for America offers UC Hastings students an academic year of practical experience (a training year) as part of their legal education, followed by one year of post-graduate employment (a service year) that will greatly enhance their competitiveness in the post-fellowship job market.

-LfA fellows spend most of their third-year units (12 each semester) engaged in an externship at one law office placement site, continuously through both semesters, including winter break.
-Following these nine months of work, graduation, and three months to take the bar exam and a short vacation, fellows return to the same placement site for a full year, earning a stipend paid by LfA.
-Thus, participants leave the fellowship with 20 months of law-office work experience, supervisors who can attest to their capabilities as an attorney, and a reputation in the relevant legal community.
-In the event that their placement site has positions available at that time, successful fellows will be in an excellent position to compete for them.
+LfA fellows spend most of their third-year units (12 each semester: 8 nonclassroom, 4 classroom) engaged in an externship at a nonprofit or government law office, working through both semesters, including most of winter break.
+Following these almost nine months of work, graduation, and three months to take the bar exam and a vacation, fellows return to the same placement site for a full year, earning a stipend paid by LfA.

 Keep in mind that if you ultimately do not apply for, or obtain, a Lawyers for America position, your careful 2L year course selection will allow you great flexibility in selecting clinical opportunities during both semesters of your third year.

-The current stipend is $30,000/year, which begins as soon as the fellow begins work after taking the bar exam, typically August.
-Because they work in a non-profit or government law office, fellows are generally eligible for PICAP, the UC Hastings loan repayment program, as well as for the federal Public Service Loan Forgiveness program.
-For more information, see http://www.uchastings.edu/about/admin-offices/financial-aid/picap/index.php.
+The current stipend is $35,000/year, plus health insurance.
+Pay begins as soon as the fellow returns to work after taking the bar exam, typically late August.
+Because fellows work in a non-profit or government law office, they are generally eligible for PICAP, the UC Hastings loan repayment program, as well as for the federal Public Service Loan Forgiveness program.
+In addition, most fellows benefit from income-sensitive loan repayment programs.
+For more information, go to http://www.uchastings.edu/about/admin-offices/financial-aid/picap/index.php.

 The primary contractual agreement governing the LFA program is one to which the law school, the fellow, the placement site, and LFA are all parties.
 A sample agreement is here for your information.
 Hastings also enters into a field agency agreement with the placement site to outline cooperation and supervision during the 3L year.